Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Introduction

 Heterogeneous information networks (HINs)~\cite{sun2011pathsim,shi2017survey} have been proposed as a general data representation tool for different types of information, such as scholar network~\cite{sun2011pathsim} and knowledge graph~\cite{wang2015incorporating}.
-Thus, it can also be used to model rich side information for RSs~\cite{yu2014personalized,shi2015semantic}.
+Thus, by modeling various side information and the relations between them as different nodes (entities) and edges, respectively, HIN can be used as a unifying framework for RSs \cite{yu2014personalized,shi2015semantic}.
 Figure~\ref{fig-intro-example} shows an example HIN on Yelp, and Figure~\ref{fig-hin-schema} shows a network schema defined over the entity types {\it User}, {\it Review}, {\it Aspect}, {\it Business}, etc. Based on the network schema, we can design metapaths~\cite{sun2011pathsim,shi2017survey}, which are sequences of node types, to compute the similarities between users and businesses for generating recommendations.
 For example, we can define complicated metapaths such as ${\it User}\rightarrow {\it Review}\rightarrow {\it Aspect}\rightarrow {\it Review}\rightarrow {\it User} \rightarrow {\it Business}$, to measure similarities between user and business based on similar reviews written by users about the same aspect.
-In summary, we can unify rich side information with HIN and design metapaths to compute user-item similarities induced from different semantics for making effective recommendation.
+Therefore, we can unify different side information with HIN and design metapaths to compute user-item similarities of different semantics for making more effective recommendation.